TanJamBoy/First-Repo-Test/README.md

 ### purpose

-the purpose of this repository is to learn how to use git/github
+the purpose of this repository is to learn